 ... ... ...

-The highway, directly in front of us, and on this postcard, curves around an enormous large rock, called Bishops Cap, which is the end of a Basalt flow, and forms the east gateway to Shepperd's Dell.
+The highway, directly in front of us, curves around an enormously large rock, called Bishops Cap, which is the end of a Basalt lava flow, and forms the east gateway to Shepperd's Dell.

 Todays road builders would likely go right through the rock.
 But that's what makes the Columbia Gorge so fascinating.
 If at all possible, the highway designers tried to emphasize the natural beauty of the Gorge.